m-sample/writing/Linux/linux-process-model.md

 code, an indicator of whether the child program completed its tasks successfully.
-The advent of "containers", pid namespaces in particular, necessitated the ability to designate processes other than init as "sub reapers" (processes willing to adopt orphaned processes).
+The advent of "containers", pid namespaces in particular, necessitated the ability to designate processes other than init as "sub-reapers" (processes willing to adopt orphaned processes).
 Typically sub-reapers are the first process in a container; this is done because the processes in the container cannot "see" processes in the ancestor pid namespaces (i.e. their PPID value